Lochan Saorach

-Lochan Saorach or Lochan Dùn Saoraich (NN451272) is a small lake situated in Glen Dochart (Gleann Dochard), below Dun Saorach, Perthshire, Scottish Highlands, Scotland.
+Lochan Saorach or Lochan Dùn Saoraich (NN451272) is a small loch situated in Glen Dochart (Gleann Dochard), below Dun Saorach, Perthshire, Scottish Highlands, Scotland.
 The glen extends from Crianlarich eastwards to Killin with the River Dochart passing through it.

 The Saorach lochan is a natural feature, roughly oval in shape, sitting across the River Dochart from the old farm of Auchessan and is notable for at one time having a floating island on it waters as recorded in 1769 in addition to a normal island.

 History

 In 1769 the antiquarian Thomas Pennant, whilst on his first tour of Scotland, recorded that "...opposite to the farm of Achessan (sic), is a lake, noted for a floting island, fifty-one feet long, and twenty-nine broad, that shifts its quarters with the wind.
 It has strength sufficient to carry an involuntary voyage, the cattle that might be surprised feeding on this mobile solum, deceived with the appearance of its being firm land. it cannot indeed boast of carrying on its surface the darksome groves of those on the Cutilian waters, but, like the Lydian Calamina, may be launched from the sides of the lake with poles, and can show plenty of coarse grass, some small willows, and a little birch tree."

 He goes on to record as a foot note that "The thickness of this isle is twenty-five inches.
 Perhaps, as Mr.Gahn affirms to be the case of other floating islands, this might have originated from the twisted roots of the Schoenus mariscus, and Scirpus caespitosus, converted into a more firm mass by the addition of the Carex caespitosus."

 Schoenus mariscus is now known as swamp sawgrass (Cladium mariscus), Scirpus caespitosus is now deer grass (Trichophorum cespitosum) and Carex caespitosus is Carex cespitosa.

 Auchessan Farm is recorded from at least the mid 18th century and is still occupied.